hpcergar/babydue-race-2/README.md

-# Babydue race
+# Babydue race 2

+# TODO
-Our charming girl wants to meet her forthcoming brother or sister, help her to find the way to the hospital!
+Our charming girl wants to meet her forthcoming brother or sister, help her find the way to the hospital!
 And then, will it be a boy?
 A girl?
 Or... a wolf?
 You can also have fun betting date and gender on our calendar!

 This is a web application featuring a 2D endless runner game and a baby due bet calendar.